Kids Place Live

 Kids Place (formerly Kids Place Live) is a Sirius XM Radio station on channel 134, that is the result of a merger between XM Kids and Kids Stuff.
 This was a result of the U.S. Federal Communications Commission (FCC) approving the acquisition of XM Satellite Radio Holding, Inc. by Sirius Satellite Radio, Inc. on July 29, 2008, 17 months after the companies first proposed the merger.
-Until February 9, 2010, DirecTV carried this on channel 868, but dropped Sirius XM programming in favor of going to SonicTap.
+Until February 9, 2010, DirecTV carried this on channel 868, but dropped SiriusXM programming in favor of going to SonicTap.
 The channel name was changed on 2008-11-12.

-Artists that are on the playlist include Andrew & Polly, The Brak Show, Tom Chapin, Parry Gripp, The Okee Dokee Brothers, Danny Weinkauf, Randy Kaplan, They Might Be Giants, The Pop Ups, Frances England, Recess Monkey, Emma Roberts, Justin Roberts, Rocknoceros, Secret Agent 23 Skidoo, SpongeBob SquarePants, SteveSongs, The Story Pirates, Trout Fishing in America, The Wiggles and "Weird Al" Yankovic.
+Artists that are on the playlist include Andrew & Polly, Imagination Movers, The Brak Show, Tom Chapin, Parry Gripp, The Okee Dokee Brothers, Danny Weinkauf, Randy Kaplan, They Might Be Giants, The Pop Ups, Frances England, Recess Monkey, Emma Roberts, Justin Roberts, Rocknoceros, Secret Agent 23 Skidoo, SpongeBob SquarePants, SteveSongs, The Story Pirates, Trout Fishing in America, The Wiggles and "Weird Al" Yankovic.